krishl/sk-client/README.md

 # Luminance

 Everybody is different in their own way, and this statement does not exclude our skin's reactions to skincare ingredients.
 This tool compares the ingredients between skincare products for similarities.
+The API backend is available at https://github.com/krishl/sk-api.

 ## Installation
 1. Clone or download Luminance.